Raydar32/pyBackup/README.md

 # pyBackup
- A simple backup system made with python 3.0
+ A simple backup system made with python 3.0.
+ This tool has been made with the only purpose to "experiment" with python and operating systems functionalities such as backup tools.
+ I'll personally use this tool to make backups on the MEGA remote folder.
+ At this version it does not support FTP transfer but i'll work on it in order to make it more secure and resilient to attacks such as ransomwares.

+## Requirements
+dirsync 2.2.5
+py7zr 0.9.7

 ## Installation
 This tool needs to be scheduled-run with your operating system task scheduler.
 An example of the command to use is referenced below.